translate/pootle/docs/features/characters.rst

 a reasonable compromise that will help many people.

-If you edit this page, please ensure that you use a browser that supports UTF-8 encoding so that the existing text is kept in tact.
+If you edit this page, please ensure that you use a browser that supports UTF-8 encoding so that the existing text is kept intact.
 Note that you might not be able to see all the characters on this page if you do not have the appropriate fonts installed.
 Please take care not to edit something inadvertently.